 Financial Rights of Unmarried Couples Living Together

-Unmarried couples living together in England and Wales do not share the same legal rights as those who are married or in a civil partnership.
-However, whether you can make a financial claim against an ex, even if you weren't married.
+Unmarried couples living together in England and Wales don't have the same legal rights as those who are married or in a civil partnership.
+In some cases, it may be possible to make a financial claim against an ex, even if you weren't married.
 This will depend on the circumstances.

-Arguably the family home is the most valuable financial asset a couple would have accumulated during their relationship.
-Unlike married couples, your ability to make a financial claim on the property will depend on how they've contributed to it financially.
+Arguably the family home is the most valuable financial asset a couple accumulates during their relationship.
+For unmarried couples, each person's ability to make a financial claim on the home will depend on how they've contributed to it financially.
 This includes whether they are joint owners and how much each person contributed towards the purchase, mortgage or repair of the household.

 A property may be held in the sole name of one partner or may be owned jointly between the couple.

-If you are joint owners, then you and your partner have equal rights to stay in the property.
-However, if your partner is the sole owner, you may have no legal rights to remain in the home if you are asked to leave.
-However, this can be affected if there are children living in the home and their housing needs will need to continue being met.
-In these circumstances, the Court will only grant you and your children the right to stay in the home if it decides it is in the best interests of the children.
-Usually this would be for a limited time period, until your youngest child is 18 years old.
+This can be affected if there are children living in the home, because their housing needs will need to continue being met.
+In these circumstances, the Court will only grant a parent and their children the right to stay in the home if it decides it is in the best interests of the children.
+Usually this would be for a limited time period or until the youngest child is 18 years old.

-If you are the sole owner of the property you have a legal right to stay in the home.
-However, your partner may be able to claim a 'beneficial interest' in the property.
+If one person is the sole owner of the property, they have a legal right to stay in the home.
+However, the other partner may be able to claim a 'beneficial interest' in the property.

-You may be able to ask a Court to decide who has the right to stay in the home on a short-term basis.
-This is called an Occupation Order.
-You can also apply for an Occupation Order to allow you to return to the home if you've left.
+A Court can be asked to decide who has the right to stay in the home on a short-term basis.
+This type of court order is called an occupation order.
+An occupation order can also be used to allow a partner to return to the home if they've left.

-You can apply for an Occupation Order if you're the sole owner, joint owner, have a beneficial interest or are the partner of a sole owner.
-However, if you're not the owner or joint owner, you can only apply for certain types of Occupation Order.
+Someone can apply for an occupation order if they're the sole owner, joint owner, have a beneficial interest or are the partner of a sole owner.
+However, if they're not the owner or joint owner, they can only apply for certain types of occupation order.

-Living together as an unmarried couple does not entitle you to claim for financial maintenance from your ex-partner in the same way that marriage does.
-This means that even if you and your partner have lived together for decades and one of you has been financially dependent on the other throughout this time, neither would be able to claim ongoing financial support from the other after separation.
+Living together as an unmarried couple doesn't entitle either partner to claim for financial maintenance from the other partner in the same way that marriage does.
+This means that even if a couple have lived together for decades and one partner has been financially dependent on the other throughout this time, neither would be able to claim ongoing financial support from the other after separation.

-If you have children, both parents have a legal duty to financially support their children.
-Therefore, whichever parent the child (or children) lives with after separation would be entitled to Child Maintenance payments from the other parent.
+If a couple has children, both parents have a legal duty to financially support their children.
+Therefore, whichever parent the child (or children) lives with after separation would be entitled to child maintenance payments from the other parent.

 When considering whether you have a financial claim on your ex’s pension, this will entirely depend on the pension scheme.